A gerund is a verbal noun, which is a form of verb that always ends in –ing and functions as a noun.

 - Mr Black usually says a prayer for world peace before going to bed.

 - Mrs White still looks quite scared after watching two crocodiles fight in her dream last night.

-- I have learned to be careful since knocking my head against the wall.
+- I have learned to be careful since knocking my head against a tree branch,

-- The new stadium has got very bright lighting.
+- The new stadium has got poor lighting.

-- The sitting room is where she relaxes.
+- The sitting room is where the mess is.

-- It is so much fun to be at the swimming pool.
+- It is so much fun to be lying at the swimming pool.

 - Someone took all my gardening tools from my garden.